Mexico recovers to beat NZ 2-1 in fiery Confed Cup game

 Three players were eventually booked for their involvement in the second flashpoint of the game in the south Russian resort city of Sochi where Mexico made eight changes from the side that drew with Portugal.

-Tensions first erupted in the Fisht Stadium in the first half when Mexico coach Juan Carlos Osorio swore at the New Zealand coaching staff.
-The spark was Chris Wood striking at goal while Mexico defender Carlos Salcedo was down injured after his left shoulder was hurt in an off-the-ball tangle with the striker.
+Tensions erupted in the first half when Mexico coach Juan Carlos Osorio swore at the New Zealand coaching staff over an injury to Carlos Salcedo that medics later determined would rule the defender out of the rest of the tournament.

+Salcedo injured his shoulder while falling in an off-the-ball tangle with Chris Wood, who angered the Mexicans by shooting while his opponent was incapacitated on the turf.

-“I apologize, my words were wrong,” Osorio said through a translator.
+“I apologize, my words were wrong,” Osorio said through a translator of the incident captured on the official broadcast feed.
 “Our players and myself were shouting to stop the game but there was no reaction on the side.

 “The game was really rough and violent.
 That’s unacceptable and why I lost my temper.
 I felt very offended and I had some insults in my direction in Spanish.
 It’s true that the camera shows some things I said but (New Zealand’s) assistant coach is responsible for what happened.”